Pauan/ar/lib/nuit/README.md

                 foobar
         JSON  "foobar"

-  5. Every following line that has an indent that is greater than or equal to `index` is included in the sigil:
+  5. Every following line that has an indent that is greater than or equal to "index" is included in the sigil:

         Nuit  ` foobar
                 quxcorge